 MTO Officers of all ranks are eligible to be posted in support of MTO and other NZDF exercises and operations in New Zealand and overseas.

-As an Officer in the Naval Reserve, the minimum renumeration you will be paid from day one is a daily rate of $179.44 including Kiwisaver and holiday pay.
-Your remuneration will increase on completion of Junior Officer Common Training (Reserves).
+As an MTO Officer, the minimum remuneration you will be paid from day one is a daily rate of $177.83 including Kiwisaver and holiday pay.
+You are paid for each hour you work, up to a maximum of eight hours pay per day.
+Your remuneration will continue to increase on promotion and with the gaining of seniority.

 Daily Rate - Under Training (MID)